Wilmington and Northern Railroad: First predecessors and construction

 Surveys for the line were carried out in the summer of 1866, between Wilmington and Elverson, Pennsylvania (then known as Springfield).
 Three routes were examined between Wilmington and the West Branch Brandywine Creek near the mouth of Buck Run (the site of Steele's Laurel Iron Works); the railroad's charter restrictions forced them to avoid the Brandywine in the vicinity of Hagley Yards.
 The first route ran from Wilmington over the hills to the northwest, dropping into the valley of the Brandywine at Twaddell's Ford, ten miles above the city.
 The second route was surveyed up the Red Clay Creek via Marshallton, Delaware, Kennett Square and Unioniville, and the third even further west by way of Avondale.
 The first route was ultimately adopted by the company.
 From there it was to pass up the West Branch to Coatesville, cross into the watershed of the East Branch near Isabella Furnace, and then run via Elverson and down the valley of Hay Creek to Birdsboro, crossing the Schuylkill River to connect with the Reading.
 Branches were projected to Downingtown and West Chester to connect with the Chester Valley Railroad and the West Chester and Philadelphia Railroad but were never built.
+It addition to the Reading, it connected to the East Brandywine & Waynesburg Railroad at Suplee; Philadelphia and Baltimore Central Railroad at Chadds Ford; to the Pennsylvania Railroad's Main Line at Coatesville and to the Philadelphia, Wilmington and Baltimore Railroad at Delaware Junction (just west of Wilmington).

 The railroad's board was slightly rearranged at the annual meeting of the stockholders in March 1867.
-George Brooke, Smith, and Bradford left the board, and were replaced by Sheshbazzar B. Worth, another Coatesville ironmaster, and Victor and Irenee du Pont, of the gunpowder-making du Pont family.
+George Brooke, Smith, and Bradford left the board, and were replaced by Sheshbazzar B. Worth, another Coatesville ironmaster, and Victor and Irénée du Pont, of the gunpowder-making du Pont family.
 At the subsequent directors' meeting, Edward Brooke was chosen president, while Hilles was chosen secretary and treasurer.
 The company also obtained a charter supplement on February 25, 1867, allowing them to extend their rail line from the Christina to the Delaware River and build wharves and piers.
 Brooke was replaced as president by Steele in January 1868; Heald and Barry left the board to be replaced by two other Wilmingtonians, Evan C. Stotsenburg and Charles Warner.